 They also guarantee delivery of the bean between 3 to 30 days of roasting, so you can count on a fresh batch of coffee arriving to your house.
 Of course, if you live in Atlanta, Georgia, you can just go pick it up.
 But for the rest of us, we can sleep well knowing that we’ll only receive fresh, wonderful beans from the Blue Mountains via Atlanta.

 The bean itself is clean and won’t muck up your grinder.
 It is also 100% certified by Jamaica Coffee Industry Board.
-And best of all, you can currently save 10% on these gourmet beans!
-Just enter code AFFECTION10 at checkout.

 SEE ALSO: Our Complete Volcanica Coffee Review